-There are also “great American generals,” thanks to whom there was a belief in the power of high-tech, or rather, high-precision weapons.
-From there, the so-called contactless war.
-We’ll shoot missiles at each other, launch robots and sit in control centers for thousands of kilometers, while these pieces of iron with electronic filling will destroy each other.
+There are also the “great American generals”, thanks to whom the belief in the power of high-tech, or rather, precision-guided weapons appeared.
+From there they came to us and the so-called. non-contact wars.
+Let's shoot rockets at each other, launch robots and we will sit in command posts thousands of kilometers away while these pieces of iron with electronic filling will destroy each other.
 Not a war, but a chess tournament.

 Well, the last argument from the series “look at it yourself”.
 Modern war is fleeting.
 And combat missions will be mainly solved by the MTR and units or formations of quick response.
 Undoubtedly, MTRs and rapid response units are good for “plugging holes” and performing local tasks.
 But I’ll look at the paratrooper brigade or even the Airborne Division, which will "trample on the forehead" at a fully equipped motorized rifle regiment.